Board of Directors President

 Prior to his career with us, Joe worked with several support agencies within the Niagara region.

-Since employment with BICR in 1998, Joe has worked in various departments and brings years of experience, dedication and invaluable knowledge to the Intake Coordinator role.
+Since employment with BICR in 1998, Joe has worked in various departments and brings years of experience, dedication and invaluable knowledge to the Modular Services Manager role.

 Joe enjoys being involved in his community and volunteers his time at several community events.